Openhab-Nodes/website/content/en/developer/addons.md

 For running an addon in a debug session, containers are not recommended.
 The interaction between the debugger and the encapsulated addon container process might be interfered by the operating system.
 Instead:

 1. Execute `sh ./start_all.sh` of the [core repository](https://github.com/openhab-nodes/core) on the command line to start openHAB X.
-2. Start your Addon (or an example Addon) via the command line given above, like `cargo run` for a Rust addon or `npm run start` for NodeJS orr use the respective debugger to start the process.
+2. Start your Addon (or an example Addon) via the command line given above, like `cargo run` for a Rust addon or `npm run start` for NodeJS or use the respective debugger to start the process.

 ### Test With Production OHX